Actualizado el 21 de agosto de 2020

 We may use information collected from functional cookies to identify user behaviour and to serve content based on the user profile.
 These cookies cannot track your browsing activity on other websites.
 They do not gather any information about you that could be used for advertising or to record where you’ve been on the Internet outside our site.

-In order to keep our website services relevant, easy to use and up-to-date, we use web analytics services to help us understand how people use the site.
+In order to keep our website services relevant, easy to use and up-to-date, and understand interest in our services we use web analytics services to help us understand how people use the site.

-Cookies allow web analytics services to recognise your browser or device and, for example, identify whether you have visited our website before, what you have previously viewed or clicked on, and how you found us.
-The information is anonymous and only used for statistical purposes, and it helps us to analyse patterns of user activity and to develop a better user experience.
+Cookies allow web analytics services to recognise your browser, device, or IP address and, for example, identify whether you have visited our website before, what you have previously viewed or clicked on, and how you found us.
+The information is only used for statistical purposes, and it helps us to analyse patterns of user activity, user interests, and to develop a better user experience.

 12. Third Party Applications